postcss/autoprefixer/README.md

 to generate a correct map.

-Autoprefixer can modify previous source maps (for example, from Sass): it will autodetect a previous map if it is listed in an annotation comment or in a file near the input CSS.
+Autoprefixer can modify previous source maps (for example, from Sass): it will autodetect a previous map if it is listed in an annotation comment.
 You can disable source map with `map: false` or set the previous source map content manually to `map.prev` option (as a string or a object).

 ```js
 var result = autoprefixer.process(css, {